Pakistan Atomic Research Reactor: Charged Particle Accelerator

 In early 1983, Pakistani nuclear physicist Dr. Samar Mubarakmand developed and established a neutron particle and nuclear accelerator to conduct the research of explosions of nuclear elements and isotopes in a nuclear device.
 Known as a Charged Particle Accelerator (CPA), the nuclear accelerator is a 250 keV Ion accelerator which can deliver all Gaseous ions such as +H, +N, +O, +He, +Ne, +Ar, +Kr, +Xe or molecular ions.
 The accelerator's energy range is highly flexible and ions between 50 and 250 keV can be delivered to a target of dimensions ranging from few mm to many cm.

 The particle facility is designed to implantation of 42+Mo, 51+Sn, and 46+Pb ions into steel, friction can be reduced by up to ~50%.
 During the process of ion implantation, the oxidation is inhibited by suitable ions such as 5+B,20+Ca into metals.
 The PINSTECH accelerator can be used by mutual arrangement between PINSTECH and industry or any other organisations.

 Fast-Neutron Generator

 In 1961, the United States Government led the establishment of ICF-based Fusion power experimental source near at Nilore, before the establishment of PINSTECH Institute.
 The neutron generator was bought by the PAEC from Texas A&M Nuclear Science Center.
-The facility is capable of producing mono-energetic neutrons at 3.5–14.7MeV from deuterium-tritium reaction generated by the Fusion power.
+The facility is capable of producing mono-energetic neutrons at 3.5–14.7 MeV from deuterium-tritium fusion reaction.
 This fusion experimental devices has capability to capture the low neutron flux on the order of 105 to 108 neutrons per cm2 per second, resulting in nucleosynthesis by the s-process (slow-neutron-capture-process).
 It is designed and planned to do fast neutron activation for elements such as oxygen and nitrogen as well as some rare earth isotopes.